jtwool/superdead-rules/src/4_1_example_combat.md

 > Okay, give me a 3d10 power roll as well.

-**Sarah:** [3d10: 4, 10, 9; 3d10: 6, 10, 10] Wow.
+**Sarah:** I'd like [3d10: 4, 10, 9; 3d10: 6, 10, 10] Wow.
 Big rolls.
-Two successes plus three and three successes plus two is five for the lightning and five for the teleport.
+Two successes plus two and three successes plus one is four for the lightning and four for the teleport.

 > Okay, that'll be 2d10 damage.
 And you can distribute it among the zombies as you'd like.